Who should use a chronological resume format?

 This section should be high in your resume, ideally between the contact information and resume summary.

-Check out these examples of resume headlines to get a better idea of what to include in one.
+Check out these examples of resume headlines to get a better idea of what to include in one:

 STEP 4

-There are two ways you can write this opener; you can opt for a resume summary or a resume objective.
+You can opt for a resume summary or a resume objective.
 But what’s the difference between them, and which should you use?

 The resume summary, also called a summary statement or professional summary, is the recommended approach because it concisely summarizes characteristics that make you ideal for a specific job.